 Posted in From Our Blog | Share:

 What I’m seeing is analogous to what lots of us used to do back in the days of waterfall Gantt chart project planning.
 Load up a bunch of activities into a schedule and start tracking the stuff we are doing rather than the outcomes we are achieving.
-Activity doesn’t always equate to outcome and even less so for agile transformations.
+Activity doesn’t always equate to outcome and even less so for agile transformations click the following article.

 Think for a moment all the stuff you might do to help an organization become more agile.
 You might want to get everyone trained in agile to start.
 You might want to get all the teams some coaching.
 You might start counting how many agile teams you’ve formed… or how many of those teams have ScrumMasters or Product Owners… or are doing daily standup meetings.
 But here is the problem, are any of those things actually the value you are trying to produce?
 Are they why you are adopting agile?